EpsilonSolutions/netscaler-command-reference/docs/network/vridparam/vridparam.md

 Forward packets to the master node, in an active-active mode configuration, if the virtual server is in the backup state and sharing is disabled.
 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>helloInterval</b>
+Interval, in milliseconds, between vrrp advertisement messages sent to the peer node in active-active mode.
+Default value: 1000
+Minimum value: 200
+Maximum value: 1000

+<b>deadInterval</b>
+Number of seconds after which a peer node in active-active mode is marked down if vrrp advertisements are not received from the peer node.
+Default value: 3
+Minimum value: 1
+Maximum value: 3